Dubuque airport to receive $1.2 million stimulus boost, but total flights continue to drop

 Earlier this month, American Airlines, which provides service from the Dubuque Regional Airport to O’Hare International Airport in Chicago, reduced its number of daily flights from three to two.

 As of Tuesday, flights have dropped to just one per day.
-In May, the airport will drop to just one flight four days per week, Airport Director Todd Dalsing said Tuesday during an air service webinar hosted by the Dubuque Area Chamber of Commerce.
+In May, the airport will drop to just one flight four days per week, Airport Director Todd Dalsing said this week during an air service webinar hosted by the Dubuque Area Chamber of Commerce.

 “Tuesday, Wednesday and Saturday will be zero flights,” Dalsing said.
 “This is not unique to Dubuque in any way, shape or form.
 You’ll see this in Waterloo, Sioux City and the 200 other commercial airports that are very similar to Dubuque will have similar schedules.”